ildar-shaimordanov/perl-utils/README.md

 ## `file-rename`

 `file-rename` renames the filenames supplied according to the rule specified as the first argument.
+It supports several ways to rename files: applying a perl code to copy or move files; rotating names cyclically left or right; swapping two names; flipping the whole list of files.

 **Example**